Dr Judith Bannister

 Chapter 'Freedom of information in Australia and the role of the media' in Andras Koltay (ed), Comparative Perspectives on the Fundamental Freedom of Expression (Wolters Kluwer Budapest, 2015).

 Chapter 21 ‘Indigenous Cultural Heritage in Australia: the control of living heritages’ in Matthew Rimmer (ed), Indigenous Intellectual Property: A Handbook of Contemporary Research (Edward Elgar, 2015).

-'Freedom of information: A new era with old tensions', in Matthew Groves (ed) Cambridge Companion to Administrative Law (Cambridge University Press, 2014).
+'Freedom of information: A new era with old tensions', in Matthew Groves (ed) Modern Administrative Law in Australia; Concepts and Context (Cambridge University Press, 2014).